open-services/open-registry/README.md

 So, it's time for developers to put their money where their mouth is, and start prove that a self-organizing community can self-care about it's needs.

-### Finance Interface

-The finance interface has to be connected to different services to figure out where we are at with the application.

-- Paypal - To list incoming donations
-- Stripe - -11-
-- OpenCollective - -11-
-- Hetzner - To show costs
-- DNSimple - To show costs
-- Gandi - To show costs

 ### Metrics Interface

 What would you want to know?

 - Number of instances for hosting
-- How much the organization costs in total
-- Where does that cost go to exactly
-- How much is donated right now
-- How much of that has been spent
-- On what has that been spent?
 - How many errors are happening currently?
 - How many packages is the registry serving currently?
 - How many of those are cached?